Elegy (band): History

-The band was formed in 1986 by guitarists Hank van de Laars and Arno van Brussel, who recruited the first stable line-up of Elegy with vocalist Chris Terheijden, bassist Martin Helmantel and Bert Burgers on drums.
+The band was formed in 1986 by guitarists Henk van der Laars and Arno van Brussel, who recruited the first stable line-up of Elegy with vocalist Chris Terheijden, bassist Martin Helmantel and Bert Burgers on drums.
 In 1986, the new band won a competition organized by the German magazine Metal Hammer and Polydor Records and recorded their first demo Metricide.
 After recording their second demo, Better Than Bells, the band had already become known enough to tour with Angel Witch, Paul Di'Anno’s Battlezone, Hellion and King Diamond.
 The following year came the first changes in the band: Ed Warby and Eduard Hovinga joined the band on drums and vocals.
 This line-up recorded a third demo called Elegant Solution.

 In 1992 they recorded their first album (Labyrinth of Dreams) and ensured a contract with the German label Shark Records.
 The album was a success in Japan where it reached number 42 in the album charts.
 Soon after the release of the album in 1993, Ed Warby left the band to join Gorefest and drummer Serge Meeuwsen was hired for a Japanese tour, along keyboard player Ton van de Stroom.
 Back from Japan, Meeuwsen, van de Stroom and founding member Arno van Brussel left Elegy, to be replaced by drummer Dirk Bruinenberg and guitarist Gilbert Pot.

 In the spring of 1994, Elegy released their second studio album, Supremacy, which received little promotion by their record label and was supported only by a small tour with Annihilator, Phantom Blue, The Gathering and Gorefest.

 In the summer of 1995, the album Lost is presented to the public, with new keyboard player Gerrit Hager.
 But shortly before going on tour with Yngwie Malmsteen, Hovinga, Pot and Hager left the band.
 At the same the German record company Modern Music, home of T&T and Noise Records, offered the band a lucrative contract.

 The following year, vocalist Ian Parry (ex-Hammerhead) joined the band and recorded the EP Primal Instinct, which contains acoustic versions of old Elegy songs.

 The album State of Mind saw the light in May 1997 with good reviews and sales, both in Europe and Japan.
 Elegy went on a European tour with the Finnish band Stratovarius to support the new album.

 Chris Allister joined on keyboards for the concept album Manifestation of Fear, released in the summer of 1998.
 The band co-headlined a European tour with American power metal band Kamelot the same year.